A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Introduction

 \section{Introduction}

-In this paper, we propose a step-search\footnote{We use the term \emph{step search} methods, coined in~\cite{jin2022high} to differentiate with line search methods.
-Step search methods are similar to line search methods, but the search (step) direction can change during the back-tracking procedure.} sequential quadratic programming (SQP) algorithm for solving nonlinear equality-constrained stochastic optimization problems of the form
+We propose a step-search\footnote{We use the term \emph{step-search} methods, coined in~\cite{jin2022high} to differentiate with line-search methods.
+Step-search methods are similar to line-search methods, but the search (step) direction can change during the back-tracking procedure.} sequential quadratic programming (SQP) algorithm for solving nonlinear equality constrained stochastic optimization problems of the form

 where $f:\R{n}\to\R{}$ and $c:\R{n}\to\R{m}$ are both continuously differentiable.
-We consider the setting in which exact function and derivative information of the objective function is unavailable, instead, only random estimates of the objective function $\bar{f}(x;\Xi^0(x)) \approx f(x)$ and its first-order derivative $\bar{g}(x;\Xi^1(x)) \approx \nabla f(x)$ are available via inexact probabilistic oracles, where $\Xi^0(x)$ (with probability space $(\Omega^0,\mathcal{F}_{\Omega^0},P^0)$) and $\Xi^1(x)$ (with probability space $(\Omega^1,\mathcal{F}_{\Omega^1},P^1)$) denote the underlying randomness in the objective function and gradient estimates, respectively.
+We consider the setting in which exact function and derivative information of the objective function is unavailable, instead, only $\bar{f}(x;\Xi^0(x))$ and $\bar{g}(x;\Xi^1(x))$, the random estimates of the objective function $f(x)$ and its first-order derivative $\nabla f(x)$, are available via inexact probabilistic oracles, where $\Xi^0(x)$ and $\Xi^1(x)$ (with probability space $(\Omega,\mathcal{F}_{\Omega},P)$) denote the underlying randomness in the objective function and gradient estimates, respectively.
 On the other hand, the constraint function value $c(x)$ and its Jacobian $\nabla c(x)^T$ are assumed to be available.
-Such deterministically constrained stochastic optimization problems arise in multiple science and engineering applications, including but not limited to computer vision \cite{RoyMhamHara18}, multi-stage optimization \cite{ShapDentRusz21}, natural language processing \cite{NandPathSing19}, network optimization \cite{Bert98}, and PDE-constrained optimization \cite{ReesDollWath10}.
+Such deterministically constrained stochastic optimization problems arise in multiple science and engineering applications, including but not limited to computer vision \cite{RoyMhamHara18}, multi-stage optimization \cite{ShapDentRusz21}, natural language processing \cite{NandPathSing19}, network optimization \cite{Bert98}, and PDE-constrained optimization~\cite{ReesDollWath10}.